gbif/ssg-gb27/content/05_travel-accommodation/en.md

 ## Travel requirements for entering the United States

-GB27 participants are responsible for preparing their own travel documentation requirements for entering the United States.
+**GB27 attendees are responsible for preparing their own travel documentation required for entering the United States.**

 ### Visa

-If you need a visa to enter the United States, please make sure to apply well in advance of the meeting.
+Please note that it can take some time to obtain a US visa.
+The visa process normally has several steps so it is important to start the process as quickly as possible.

+Please visit the website of the [US Department of State](https://travel.state.gov/content/travel/en/us-visas.html) to learn more about the visa application procedure.

 Visa invitation letters can be provided as requested.

-ADD INFORMATION FROM LOCAL ORGANIZER
+Please contact [GB27@gbif.org](mailto:GB27@gbif.org) if you need an invitation letter.

 ### Insurance